legitparty/path/README.md

 The beat-tempo required to implement a rational beat spread of a synchronous system is dependent on the inharmonicity coefficient, so it is very difficult to converge on a solution quickly.
 Interestingly, the *in*ability to rationally converge on a beat would classify the tuning as an irrational beat spread, and therefore have the psychoacoustic properties of lowering the amplitude of dissonance, the properties of an asynchronous system.
 Synchronous tuning is more suited to implementation on virtual instruments.

 This might explain why modern tuning practice prefers to use the error mitigation approach to achieve a stretched even-temperament, because an approximate asynchronous solution is aesthetically equal to a perfect asynchronous solution.
-However, the difficulty of the practice limits amateur adoption, creating an “ivory tower” mysticism of skill around the practice, but it should be possible to tune an instrument as long as there is some sense of unison.
+However, the difficulty of the practice limits amateur adoption, creating an "ivory tower" mysticism of skill around the practice, but it should be possible to tune an instrument as long as there is some sense of unison.
 A musician should not need to hire a professional tuner.

 There is also a scientific problem with the inability to converge on a tuning.
 The lack of convergence violates the principle of reproducibility, lowering the descriptiveness of the medium.
 The RPT exam requires a master tuning as a reference, but this tuning is not reproducible, so the exam is not technically scientific.